Fahrettin Altay (Tram İzmir)

 Fahrettin Altay is a light-rail station on the Konak Tram of the Tram İzmir system in İzmir, Turkey.
 Located along Şehit Babası Ali Resmi Tufan Avenue, near Fahrettin Altay Square, it is the current western terminus of the line.
 Connection to the İzmir Metro is available at Fahrettin Altay station.

 Fahrettin Altay station opened on 24 March 2018.

 Connections

-ESHOT operates city bus service on İnönü Avenue, Mithatpaşa Avenue and Mehmetçik Avenue.
+ESHOT operates city bus service on Fahrettin Altay Square.